Twitter-Musk takeover dispute heading for an October trial

 Twitter is trying to force the billionaire to make good on his April promise to buy the social media giant for $44 billion — and the company wants it to happen quickly because it says the ongoing dispute is harming its business.

-Musk, the world's richest man, pledged to pay $54.20 a share for Twitter, but now wants to back out of the agreement.
+Musk, the world's richest man, pledged to pay $54.20 a share for Twitter, but informed the company in July that he wants to back out of the agreement.

 “It’s attempted sabotage.
-He’s doing his best to run Twitter down,” said attorney William Savitt, representing Twitter in Delaware’s Court of Chancery before the court’s Chancellor Kathaleen St. Jude McCormick.
+He’s doing his best to run Twitter down,” said attorney William Savitt, representing Twitter before McCormick on Tuesday.
 The hearing was held virtually after McCormick said she tested positive for COVID-19.

 Savitt said the contested merger agreement and Musk’s tweets disparaging the company were inflicting harm on the business and questioned Musk’s request for a delayed trial, asking “whether the real plan is to run out the clock.”